ctxppc/Lift/Language Reference/Type System.md

 	let count: Int

 A **first-order type parameter** is a type parameter whose arguments are values.
 A **second-order type parameter** is a type parameter whose arguments are types.
 In `Vector`, `length` is a first-order parameter and `Element` a second-order one.
-Conventially, identifiers of type definitions and second-order type parameters are capitalised whereas identifiers of constants, variables, cases, functions, methods, and first-order parameters are not.
+Conventionally, identifiers of type definitions and second-order type parameters are capitalised whereas identifiers of constants, variables, cases, functions, methods, and first-order parameters are not.

 ### `Self`
 The special `Self` type within a type definition refers to the current type, with all the currently assigned type arguments.